 Teaching composition when young children can barely read or play a note is hard!

-And most teachers aren’t trained in the area of composition and most teachers aren’t composers! ..
-So where do you start with making lessons and how do you get year 1’s creative?
+And most teachers aren’t trained in the area of composition and most teachers aren’t composers!
+So where do you start with making composition lessons and how do you get your students to be creative?

-In this grade 1 training video level, I’ll show you the core basics and STRATEGY behind how to get children having fun with composition and getting creative in just two easy stages..
-Even if they’ve never written a music note before!
-(Think of this as laying the solid groundwork for any grade).
+In this grade 1 training video level, I’ll show you the core basics and STRATEGY behind how to get children having fun with composition and getting creative in just two easy stages.

 Stage 1: Watch this introductory video called “Animal Sounds” where grade 1 students will learn to create an order of sounds and record it.